 - The 453 MW Coopers Gap Wind Farm Project (QLD)

-PARF is not focussed on a specific renewable technology.
+Powering Australian Renewables is not focused on a specific renewable technology.
 However, the fund is expected to invest in projects using only proven renewable technology.

-No. We encourage other developers to bring their projects to PARF.
+No. We encourage other developers to bring their projects to Powering Australian Renewables.
 However, the fund is expected to wholly own any projects that it undertakes.

 Every potential project will be assessed on its economic viability and its committed project timelines.